Best Cheap Health Insurance in Wisconsin (2025)

 UnitedHealthcare (UHC) is another good insurance company in Wisconsin.

 - The downside is that UHC is new to Wisconsin in the past few years, so there isn't rating data about how the company performs in the state.
-Also, UHC is only available in 13 counties.
+Further, UHC is only available in 13 counties.

 How much does health insurance cost in Wisconsin?